Kourav0555/3D_LAYER_HOVER/README.md

 # What I Learned
-- How to use transform and transition in CSS
+- Using transform and transition for smooth animations
-- Positioning elements using absolute and relative
+- Positioning elements with absolute and relative
-- Creating depth and illusion using multiple image layers
+- Creating depth through layered images
-- Playing with gradient backgrounds
+- Applying gradient backgrounds for visual appeal

 # Tech Used
 - HTML5 — to structure the layout